25 Outlook 2016 Command Line Switches You Have to Know

 Finally, if you want to initialize Outlook by using an Outlook window that’s already open (if one exists), you can use this command:

 You may notice that among these switches for Outlook 2016 the absence of a very powerful switch:

 Unfortunately, this switch is not available in the 2016 edition of Outlook.
 Microsoft phased out this feature in the 2010 edition.
 There is not a direct replacement for this feature yet, perhaps in the future, there will be an alternative.

 Further Steps Into the Command Line Interface

 Once you’ve used a few of these switches with Outlook, you’ll hopefully find that the command line isn’t as fearsome as it looks from a distance.

-Getting to grips with the concept of inputting commands is the first step toward carrying out more complex tasks from the command line.
-Next, why not try using it to choose the perfect emoji, take control of your network, or speed up some common Windows processes.
+Learning the concept of inputting commands is the first step toward carrying out more complex tasks from the command line.
+Next, why not try using it to take control of your network , speed up your Windows system , or choose the perfect emoji .